scottx611x/CSCI-S-40/Lecture/Lectures.md

 				- Router responds with ARP Reply containing MAC address of its network interface.
 			- With this new information we can now move on to layer 2 and construct an Ethernet Frame!
 				-  <img width="269" alt="screen shot 2018-07-18 at 9 37 29 pm" src="https://user-images.githubusercontent.com/5629547/42916356-cdbe2f2a-8ad2-11e8-8e6a-bf59d0c0dbff.png">
+			- Include the connection table of the host as well!

 		- Describe two differences between an IPv4 and an IPv6 header:
 			- Source/destination address sizes